 The Board Committees, members and a description of each Committee's function are set forth below in further detail.
 Each of our Board Committees has its own respective charter, which can be found, along with our Corporate Governance Guidelines in the "Investor Relations - Corporate Governance" section of our website at www.wtwco.com.
 Copies are also available free of charge on request from the Company Secretary.

-Board Committee Slates
+Board Committee Composition

-As of April 1, 2023, the Board Committee composition is as follows:
+The Board Committee composition is as follows: